Strengthening Ecosystems of Care and Addressing Complex Needs

 Be homeless or without stable housing

-Be Uninsured
+Be uninsured

 Need a range of additional services to address financial, employment and transportation barriers